vikasyadavvvv/JavaScript-Interview-Questions/README.md

   - `Date` - date and time information
   - and other object types)

+## Primitive Data Types
+Basic, simple types of data.
+They store only one value at a time.
+They are immutable (cannot be changed directly).

+## Non-Primitive (Reference) Data Types
+More complex types.
+They can store multiple values or a collection.
+They are mutable (can be changed).

 ## 2. Difference between var, let and const

 ### Answer: